emsejournal/openscience/registered-reports_guide.md

 Rationale: Since toddlers are often sick, we can expect that crew members with their family onboard need to take sick days more often.

-For now, we focus the registered reports track on confirmatory research, ie. where a well-established hypothesis can be formulated.
-While pre-registration of exploratory studies may be possible, at this time we focus on the confirmatory reports.
-The NIER track is a good venue for exploratory/emerging results.

 # Introduction
 Give more details on the bigger picture of your study and how it contributes to this bigger picture.
-An important component pf pHase 1 review is assessing the novelty and relevance of the study questions, so be sure to explain this.
+An important component pf phase 1 review is assessing the importance and relevance of the study questions, so be sure to explain this.

 # Variables (required)
 * Independent Variable(s) and their operationalization